 Rate Lock Advisory

-Monday’s bond market has opened in positive territory as traders prepare for this week’s busy calendar.
-Stocks are showing early gains also, pushing the Dow up 16 points and the Nasdaq up 141 points.
-The bond market is currently up 6/32 (4.04%), which should improve this morning’s mortgage rates by approximately .125 of a discount point.
+Wednesday’s bond market has opened in positive territory to extend overnight strength.
+Stocks are also showing early gains to push the Dow higher by 205 points and the Nasdaq up 93 points.
+The bond market is currently up 22/32 (4.41%), which should improve this morning’s mortgage rates by approximately .375 of a discount point if compared to Tuesday’s early pricing.

 Bonds